 You cannot have a concussion without also having a neck injury.
 The head and neck are intimately connected and it is critical that both injuries be managed right away.
-Our upper cervical care doctors, Dr. Devin Young and Dr. Jeanett Tapia have experience in stabilizing the neck and restoring proper brain-body communication.
+Our doctors have post-graduate training in assessing and treating head and neck injures.
+Our upper cervical care doctors have extensive experience in stabilizing the neck and helping concussion patients heal faster.

 Post-concussion syndrome affects 10-20% of concussion sufferers.
 There are several factors that cause post-concussion syndrome; one of them being an unresolved neck injury.
 These complex cases require a co-managed approach and require more time to resolve.
 Since this is an invisible injury, many times patients do not take the time to rest their brain to fully recover.
-In addition to stabilizing your spine, our doctors can provide information for you to heal faster.
+Get help right away.

 Don’t lose hope!
 We can help.